serinth/python-quart-boilerplate/README.md

 Included Helm Chart for CI/CD.
 Default port is **8000** with hot reloading for DEV environment.

-Hit localhost:8000/openapi.json for the specification
+Hit http://localhost:8000/openapi.json for the specification or http://localhost:8000/docs for the Swagger UI or http://localhost:8000/redocs for the Redocs UI

 # Environment Variables
 |Variable|Description|Default|